kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 It's on the way of being removed as the following issue described though, we will postpone its removal until all QueueingHint are implemented and we see no bug report for a while. https://github.com/kubernetes/kubernetes/issues/87850

+#### the increase in the memory usage

+The memory usage in kube-scheduler is supposed to increase because the scheduling queue needs to keep the events happened during scheduling.
+Thus, the busier cluster it is, the more memory it's likely to require.

+By freeing cached events as soon as possible, the impact on memory will be smaller.
+(although we cannot eliminate the memory usage increase completely.)

 ## Design Details